Plain English Summary

 What does the study involve?

-At the end of the study, we will compare the prevalence of postherpetic neuralgia in the placebo and gabapentin groups.
+Participants are randomly allocated to take either gabapentin or placebo (dummy drug) for 5 weeks.
+At the end of the study, the prevalence of postherpetic neuralgia is compared in the placebo and gabapentin groups.

 What are the possible benefits and risks of participating?